TeenNick: TeenNick channel (2009–present)

 The TeenNick channel debuted on September 28, 2009, at 6 a.m.
 ET, accompanied by the debut of a new logo, designed by New York-based creative director/designer Eric Zim.
 Nick Cannon, who was the original host of the TEENick block itself, was declared in publicity materials as the "Chairman of TeenNick."
 Cannon had a major presence on the channel, appearing in network promotions, continuing to be associated in some way with the network until the cancellation of the TeenNick Top 10 in 2018.
 Several shows from TEENick and The N's program libraries were carried over to the TeenNick channel, though the majority of the programming came from TEENick's library rather than The N's.

-On February 1, 2010, TeenNick began incorporating music videos into its morning and afternoon schedule on a regular basis, airing between certain programs – and effectively reducing commercial breaks within programs where a music video is to be aired afterward from 6 a.m. to 3 p.m.
+On February 1, 2010, TeenNick began incorporating music videos into its morning and afternoon schedule on a regular basis, airing between certain programs and effectively reducing commercial breaks within programs where a music video is to be aired afterward from 6 a.m. to 3 p.m.
 ET (this had been done periodically for some time before that date, usually airing between 6 and 8 a.m.
 ET, although not every day), same thing as Nickelodeon did with programs such as iCarly, Big Time Rush, Victorious, and How to Rock.

-In July 2011, TeenNick began carrying programs originally filmed for high-definition broadcast in a letterboxed format, due to the absence of an HD simulcast feed of the channel.
-After Nicktoons and Nick Jr. launched HD services in 2013, TeenNick was the only Nickelodeon-branded network without an HD simulcast network until September 2016; this remains limited to IPTV providers and some cable company mobile and digital media player apps, such as that of the companies under the Spectrum branding.
+In July 2011, TeenNick began carrying programs originally filmed for high-definition broadcast in a letterboxed format, due to the absence of an HD simulcast feed of the channel at the time.
+After Nicktoons and Nick Jr. launched HD services in 2013, TeenNick was the only Nickelodeon-branded network without an HD simulcast network until September 2016; this remains limited to IPTV providers and some cable company mobile and digital media player apps, such as that of Spectrum.

+On January 1, 2024, TeenNick (along with Nicktoons) rebranded to use the refreshed Splat logo and new on-air interstitials, similar to Nickelodeon, which debuted this logo on March 4, 2023.
+This refresh also changes the color for "Teen" from pink to yellow.

 Nighttime programming block

-From 2011 to 2022, the TeenNick channel had aired a "retro" programming block dedicated to reruns of classic Nickelodeon series.
-It was inspired by a large amount of interest in Nickelodeon's past programs on social media outlets.
+From 2011 to 2022, TeenNick aired a "retro" programming block dedicated to reruns of classic Nickelodeon series.
+It was inspired by a large amount of interest in Nickelodeon's programs from the 1990s on social media outlets.
 The block was originally known as "The '90s Are All That," in reference to the sketch comedy series All That that was a fixture on Nickelodeon throughout the 1990s and 2000s.
 To align itself with Nickelodeon's cross-platform branding, the block was renamed three times: to "The Splat" on October 5, 2015; to "NickSplat" on May 1, 2017; and to its final name "NickRewind" on March 18, 2019.
-Rewind was dicontinued on January 31, 2022, returning the channel to a 24-hour regular channel.
-As of 2023, there is no dedicated programming blocks.
+NickRewind was closed on January 31, 2022, returning the channel to a 24-hour regular channel with no specific theming or programming blocks.

 Programming

-As of 2019, reruns of Nickelodeon-produced series and specials, feature films, and acquired programs all broadcast in multi-hour blocks serve as the main programming on the network.
+As of 2024, the network's main programming consists of reruns of Nickelodeon-produced series and specials, feature films, and acquired programs broadcast in multi-hour blocks.